-In January 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" (ASU 2017-04).
+In January 2017, the FASB issued ASU 2017-04, "Simplifying the Test for Goodwill Impairment," Topic 350, "Intangibles - Goodwill and Other" (ASU 2017-04).
 The amendments in ASU 2017-04 simplify the accounting for goodwill impairment for all entities by requiring impairment charges to be based on the first step in the current two-step impairment test.
 An impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value should be recognized; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 The amendments should be applied on a prospective basis.
-Early adoption is permitted for annual and interim goodwill impairment testing dates after January 1, 2017 and is effective for the Company's first quarter of the fiscal year ending September 30, 2020.
+Early adoption is permitted for annual and interim goodwill impairment testing dates after January 1, 2017, and the ASU is effective for the Company's first quarter of the fiscal year ending September 30, 2020.
 The Company is currently evaluating the impact that the adoption of these provisions will have on its consolidated financial statements.